 The Company measures performance through agreed outcomes and performance indicators established in collaboration with the Queensland and Federal Governments.
-These performance indicators and measures are aligned directly to the achievement of our five core goals listed below through the actions and activities as articulated in our Strategic Plan 2019-2021 and Strategic Recovery Plan 2021-2022 in response to COVID-19.
+These performance measures align with the five core goals listed below, as articulated in the Strategic Recovery Plan 2021-2022 written alert to the impacts of COVID-19.
 Performance measures and benchmarks are reviewed, and new measures set on an annual basis.

-- Leading change in opera - Nurturing and growing audiences - Creating new pathways for artists and arts workers - Celebrating diversity to build strong, vibrant communities - Ensuring financial, operational and environmental sustainability and resilience
+- Leading change in opera - Nurturing and growing audiences - · Creating new pathways for artists and arts workers - Celebrating diversity to build strong, vibrant communities - Ensuring financial, operational and environmental sustainability and resilience